tsweet77/servitor-connect/README.md

-# servitor-connect
+# ServitorConnect 2302
-A higher consciousness level than the Intention Repeater, repeats once per hour.
+A higher consciousness level than the Intention Repeater, repeats once per hour if chosen.